 It is disappointing that you can’t cut or engrave most acrylic with the xTool M1.
 Acrylic crafts are something that most crafters look forward to when they purchase a laser cutter.
 But that’s just what the diode laser is capable of.
 If acrylic crafts are NOT on your to-do list, then you can remove that from your consideration.

 Let’s cover the xTool machines first.
 The 5W xTool M1 is listed at $1299 and the 10W M1 is listed at $1499.
-I have seen them online (in fact at the time I wrote this post) at $899 for the 5W and $999 for the 10W (prices subject to change.)
-Shipping is FREE with the purchase of the M1 (subject to change).
+I have seen them online (in fact at the time I wrote and updated this post) at $818 for the 5W and $910 for the 10W (prices subject to change due to sales.)

 *NOTE: With my Glowforge coupon, you can save up to $500 on a machine.